September is the Best Time for Property Visits

 Despite being frowned upon by many, bullfighting plays a major part in the lives of many in Southern France and the Feria du Riz in Arles offers visitors the opportunity to learn about the history and traditions of the pastime.

-September is also the start of the grape harvest France’s wine producing areas and the medieval town of Saint-Emilion near Bordeaux marks this with a festival which include an evening torchlight tour of the town.
+September is also the start of the grape harvest, in France’s wine-producing areas, and the medieval town of Saint-Emilion near Bordeaux marks this with a festival that includes an evening torchlight tour of the town.

-Wherever you’re heading, pack wisely and include clothes for hot, sunny days along with slightly warmer attire for the evenings which, once the sun has disappeared, can be chilly and damp.
+Wherever you’re heading, pack wisely and include clothes for hot, sunny days and slightly warmer attire for the evenings, which, once the sun has disappeared, can be chilly and damp.
+If you are starting to plan your next trip, we suggest that you take a look at our handy draw map to fine-tune your property search.